ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/NiFi User's Guide for Altibase.md

 ## Introduction

-- This guide provides information on how to use Altibase in Apache NiFi (hereinafter NiFi ).
+This guide provides information on how to use Altibase in Apache NiFi (hereinafter NiFi ).

 ### What is NiFi?

-- NiFi is a software project from the Apache Software Foundation designed to automate the flow of data between software systems.
+NiFi is a software project from the Apache Software Foundation designed to automate the flow of data between software systems.
 For more information, please refer to the [NiFi website](https://nifi.apache.org/).

 ### NiFi Components

 Below are the components of NiFi required to deliver the instructions in this document.
 Further details about other NiFi components can be found on the NiFi website.

 - FlowFile
-  - It represents a single piece of data in NiFi and it is consisted of two components: FlowFile Attributes and FlowFile Content.
+  - It represents a single piece of data in NiFi and it is consisted of two components: Attributes and Content.
   - It is more of an object that exists in memory rather than a physical file stored on disk.
 - Processor
   - It is the basic blocks of controlling a Data Flow.
 It routes, transforms, or extracts information from FlowFiles.